Gghz007/blender-cgf-importer-exporter/README.md

 - preserves bone initial matrices for round-trip export
 - applies embedded controller data from geometry files when present so rigged assets are not left only in rest pose

-### Animation Import
+### Animation Import (Experimental)

-- imports CAF and ANM animation data onto an armature
+- imports CAF and ANM data onto an armature action
-- imports CAL files and creates separate Blender actions
+- imports CAL and creates separate actions
-- if no armature is present, the importer can auto-load the matching CGF / CGA from the same folder
+- if no armature is present, the importer can auto-load matching CGF/CGA from the same folder
-- uses controller ids from imported Cry data to match animation tracks back to bones
+- uses controller ids from imported Cry data to match tracks back to bones
+- known limitation: on some weapon/character rigs the resulting pose can differ from 3ds Max CryImporter output

 ### Geometry Export